Jaded-Encoding-Thaumaturgy/lvsfunc/README.md

 ## How to install

-Stick the `lvsfunc` directory in your Python directory's `site-packages` and then restart VSEdit.
+Create a directory in your Python installation's `site-packages` called `lvsfunc` and dump all the Python files in there.
 You can then import lvsfunc and use its function as you would any other *func.

 ```py
 import lvsfunc as lvf